jusstsdk/Insight/README.md

 # New questions
    - subtitle times and progress, can it just be entered by the instructor because he can judge how much time exercises take.
+   - can we just provide the option to download certificate instead of email? must be pdf?

 # Questions
    - money owed per month instructor?